Clyde-Kertzer/clydekertzer.com/_pages/papers.md

 ## High School
  * May 2021: [An Introductory Exploration of Diophantine Equations](/files/IntroductoryExplorationDiophantineEquations.pdf).
 This paper served as my IB Math HL Internal Assessment.
  * October 2020: [Buffon's Needle](/files/Buffon'sNeedleGoogleDoc.pdf).
 This was my first ever math paper, and yes, I wrote it in google docs.
+I wrote it for my IB extended essay.